strickyak/spoonfeeder/sunday/wiznet-idea.md

-# On the idea of emulating the Wiznet W5100S indirect interface
+# On the idea of emulating the Wiznet W5100S indirect interface with the Pi Pico W

 `strick :: Tue Apr 23 2024`